 The transcript must show the attainment of a baccalaureate degree.
 The grades attained shall give promise that the applicant can pursue courses in the University satisfactorily.
 The transcript should show the broad and comprehensive education essential to theological studies.
 While it is not possible to prescribe one pattern as normative for all pre-education, a degree of mastery is recommended in the following areas: English; history; philosophy; natural sciences; social sciences; ancient, classical, and modern foreign languages; and Bible.

-Applicant needs to submit Secondary School Report (Common Application), two Teacher Evaluations and Mid-Year School Report for those do not graduate yet (not required of students who have already graduated).
-All these forms are included in application package and also downloadable on www.rtuniv.org.
+The applicant needs to submit the Secondary School Report (Common Application), two Teacher Evaluations, and Mid-Year School Report for those who do not graduate yet (not required of students who have already graduated).
+All these forms are included in the application package and also downloadable on www.rtuniv.org.

 Remnant University will examine the credentials with a view to ascertain whether the applicant is of good moral character and is of serious purpose.
 When possible, a personal interview with the Director of Admissions is recommended (or sometimes requested) with regard to personal, academic, and spiritual qualifications for advanced biblical study and for the ministry of the gospel.